 One reason this layout is resonating with so many people is that we’re craving large conversation areas.
 Put a round dining table in the middle of the open space so everyone can chat and cook at the same time (you can also use the surface as a desk during the workweek).

 Put a Rug Down

-All that empty floor space can make a kitchen look unfinished—adding a long runner will instantly fix that and things will feel homier.
+All that empty floor space can make a kitchen look unfinished and cold—adding a long runner will instantly fix that.
 If you’re worried about spillage ruining a vintage rug, buy an easy-to-clean flat-weave.

 Expand Your Prep Space

 An L-shaped layout is a perfect excuse for an island.
 Keep things from feeling too cramped by opting for a medium-size structure (12 to 24 square feet) with lots of drawers, so you can also minimize the visual clutter.

 Our Fall Style issue has arrived!
 Subscribe now to get an exclusive first look at Ayesha Curry’s Bay Area home—and discover how design can shape our world.